bagushp2/siar1/README.md

 ### Add more channels
-Edit `youtube_channel_info.txt` to add your favourite YouTube livestreams
+Edit `channel_info.txt` to add your favourite YouTube livestreams

 ### Usage
 Paste this URL: `https://raw.githubusercontent.com/mastrolive/Stream/Channel.m3u8` to any player which supports M3U playlists